ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Create record readers and writters in NiFi
   - Create process groups and variables in NiFi
   - Create events topics in Kafka
-  - Create environment and service pool in SAM
 - [Lab 3](#lab-3) - MySQL CDC data ingestion (DataEng persona)
   - Configure MySQL to enable binary logs
   - Ingest and format data in NiFi